clee-jaist/MCIGP/README.md

 ## Pre-trained SAM model
 Please refer to this repository [https://github.com/facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything).

-## Training and Predicting for Original Grasping Model
+## Training and Predicting for the Original Grasping Model

-Training is done by the `train_network`, predicting is done by `grasp detection`.
+Training is done by the `train_network`, and predicting is done by `grasp detection`.

 ## Running on a Robot